-6.33 The proposed MRP Policy Statement is set out in Appendix 6.

-- 6.34 The Council is required to pay off a proportion of the accumulated unfunded capital expenditure each year (capital financing requirement) through an annual revenue charge (the MRP).
+- 6.33 The proposed MRP Policy Statement is set out in Appendix 6. - 6.34 The Council is required to pay off a proportion of the accumulated unfunded capital expenditure each year (capital financing requirement) through an annual revenue charge (the MRP).
 This includes MRP for commercial properties and other non-treasury investments financed by borrowing. - 6.35 The Council overpaid £6.632m of MRP in previous years.
 This amount is being gradually released to the general fund revenue budget on a straight line basis over the next 37 years. - 6.36 It should be noted that it is not the council's policy to charge minimum revenue provision (MRP) on loans to third parties so long as there is no indication that the loan will not be repaid in full.
-No MRP costs arising from lending to the company have therefore been included in the general fund revenue budget proposals. - 6.37 Currently there is no requirement for the HRA to make MRP provisions.
+All third party loans will be reviewed annually with an assessment made of any MRP payments required. - 6.37 Currently there is no requirement for the HRA to make MRP provisions.